Mark Davis (wrestler): Aussie Open (2022–2024)

 On 21 July 2023, the duo won the ROH World Tag Team Championships at Death Before Dishonor in a Four-way tag team match.
 The following week on Ring of Honor, Aussie Open made their first title defence, defeating the Iron Savages.
 At Dynamite: 200, Aussie Open retained their titles against El Hijo del Vikingo and Komander.
-On the following week's episode of Rampage, The duo accepted Better Than You BayBay's (Adam Cole and MJF) challenge for the titles on the Zero-Hour of All In.
-In the lead up to the match, Aussie Open made further title defences against Ethan Page and Isiah Kassidy and Isiah Kassidy and The Hardys (Matt and Jeff Hardy).
+On the following week's episode of Rampage, the duo accepted a challenge by Better Than You Bay Bay (Adam Cole and MJF) for the titles on the Zero-Hour of All In.
+In the lead up to the match, Aussie Open made further title defences against Ethan Page and Isiah Kassidy on the following week on Rampage and The Hardys (Matt and Jeff Hardy) on 23 August on an episode of Dynamite.
 On the Zero-Hour of All In, Aussie Open lost the ROH World Tag Team Titles to Cole and MJF, ending their reign at 37 days.

-Following the loss, the duo shifted their focus towards the AEW World Tag Team Championships, calling out champions FTR on the September 16 edition of Collision, demanding a championship match at WrestleDream.
-Soon after, the match was made official for the event on October 1, which was notably the one-year anniversary of the two team's last match, for the IWGP World Tag Team Championships at Royal Quest II.
+Following the loss, the duo shifted their focus towards the AEW World Tag Team Championships, calling out champions FTR on the 16 September edition of Collision, demanding a championship match at WrestleDream.
+Soon after, the match was made official for the event on 1 October, which was notably the one-year anniversary of the two team's last match, for the IWGP World Tag Team Championships at Royal Quest II.
 At WrestleDream, FTR defeated Aussie Open, retaining their Championships.
 After the event, it was revealed that Davis had suffered a wrist injury and would be out of action.

 On October 30, 2024 at Fright Night Dynamite, Davis made a surprise return, where he confronted Fletcher over his recent actions, such as joining the Don Callis Family and betraying Will Ospreay.
 On the 6 November episode of Dynamite, Aussie Open officially disbanded after Fletcher attempted to attack Davis, only to be chased off by Ospreay.